typeorm/typeorm/README.md

     `npm install typeorm --save`

-2. You need to install `reflect-metadata` shim:

-    `npm install reflect-metadata --save`

-    and import it somewhere in the global place of your app (for example in `app.ts`):
+2. Import the `reflect-metadata` shim somewhere in the global place of your app (for example in `app.ts`):

     `import "reflect-metadata";`